Gathering for Pachamanca in Peru

 How to Tip Drivers in Peru

-It is not expected for you to leave a tip for shorter, one-way trips.
+You are not expected to leave a tip for shorter, one-way trips.
 Short trips are often thirty minutes or less.
 For anything more than that, we recommend you tip 10%.
 If you’ve hired a driver for a half-day or full-day then we recommend a 10% tip at the end of the drive.
 One other instance where you’d want to tip regardless of the length of the drive, is if you’re in Lima and the traffic is extra terrible.

 How to Tip at a Restaurant in Peru